awsdocs/aws-iot-sitewise-user-guide/doc_source/security-best-practices.md

 ## Encrypt your gateway's file system<a name="security-best-practices-gateway-encryption"></a>

 Encrypt and secure your gateway, so your industrial data is secure as it moves through the gateway\.
 If your gateway has a hardware security module, you can configure AWS IoT Greengrass to secure your gateway\.
-For more information, see [Hardware security integration](https://docs.aws.amazon.com/greengrass/latest/developerguide/hardware-security.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Hardware security integration](https://docs.aws.amazon.com/greengrass/latest/developerguide/hardware-security.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.
 Otherwise, consult the documentation for your operating system to learn how to encrypt and secure your file system\.

 ## Secure access to your edge configuration<a name="security-best-practices-edge-access-control"></a>